tumaer/SciML/_sources/lecture/cc-2-optimization.md

 $${\bf{x}} \leftarrow {\bf{x}} - \eta \nabla f_{i}({\bf{x}})$$

-With this randomly sampled update the cost for each iteration drops to $\mathcal{O}(1)$.
+With this randomly sampled update, the cost for each iteration drops to $\mathcal{O}(1)$.
 Due to the sampling we now have to think of our gradient as an expectation, i.e. by drawing uniform random samples we are essentially creating an unbiased estimator of the gradient

 $$\mathbb{E}_{i} \nabla f_{i}({\bf{x}}) = \frac{1}{n} \sum_{i=1}^{n} \nabla f_{i}({\bf{x}}) = \nabla f({\bf{x}})$$